/ah-yun-fe/ – beloved.

 - Nigerian feminism: The radical notion that Nigerian women are as human.
 This category will publish all of your thoughts, facts, and opinions on reproductive rights, bodily autonomy, sexism, sexuality, and misogyny.

-- See Me: This category is personal stories about the concerns of Nigerian women; from body to sex life to love life to liberation to the most mundane things occupying your thoughts. Àyànfé is interested in your best and worst moments in friendships.
+- See Me: Personal stories about the concerns of Nigerian women; from body to sex and love to liberation.
+Tell us about your disobedience, your truths, and your pains.
+Tell us about love in every dimension you have experienced it. Àyànfé is interested in your best and worst moments in friendships.
 Feel seen.
-Tell your curiosities, your lessons, your desires, your pain, your misery, your joy… We want the honor of seeing you.
+Tell your curiosities, your lessons, your desires, your misery, your joy… We want the honor of seeing you.

 - See Her Too: The personal stories you want to tell on someone else’s behalf; your friend or the stranger whose story has piqued your curiosity, we will see her too.

-a. Àyànfé’s publications demand originality and depth: narrate your experiences, let us know the Nigerian woman that is the center of your story, don’t just describe her experiences, narrate her life.
-We accept a minimum of 750 words and a maximum of 5000 words.
-We are not immune to humor and the occasional witty banter too.
+a. Àyànfé’s publications demand originality and depth: let us know the Nigerian woman [or you] that is the center of your story, don’t just describe her experiences, narrate them.
+We are deeply committed to knowing and telling the stories of Nigerian women and we believe they shine better through in-depth narrative explorations of their lives and experiences.
+We encourage structured stories and we accept a minimum of 800 words and a maximum of your capacity.

 b.
 Works published by Àyànfé cannot be published elsewhere. Àyànfé will have exclusive publishing rights.